 ●Switchel – similar to a shrub but with ginger and molasses

-What Types of Homemade Vinegars Should I Use in Recipes?
+What Types of Homemade Vinegar Should I Use in Recipes?

-Apple Cider Vinegar – RAW – good all around choice
+Apple Cider Vinegar – RAW – a good all-around choice

 White Wine vinegar – mild for berries

 Red Wine vinegar – used also with some berries but mixed with white